 We have crafts, cooking ideas, sensory activities, and more in our book club and the best part: They are super simple to pull together.
 Print out the list and stick to your bulletin board so babysitters and caregivers can have access to these enriching ideas throughout the summer.

 Boredom is actually a good thing in children.
 Good stories plant seeds for creative play (and our book suggestions will do just that!), but our list of activities can also help give your children ideas when they say they’re bored.
 The book club does the planning for you.
 Have them pick something and go with it.
 Older siblings can maybe even help younger siblings, too.

 Want to give the book club as a gift?
-Use this link.
-You will be sent a code that you can give to the recipient.
-You could add a gift card to Amazon for a truly thoughtful gift!
+There’s an option to send the book club membership (and add a gift note!) at checkout.
+You could send a gift card to Amazon so they can grab a book or two for a truly thoughtful gift.

 Start a new tradition!

 Even if your child doesn’t love to read just yet, most children love a good story.
 Slowly build up the family pastime of reading aloud by reading 5-10 minutes together a night.
 Your child will start to ask for more and you might find yourself reading for longer spurts!
 (Tip: Even older children love to be read to despite what they may say!)